clintono1/pintos-project/reports/project2.md

 ## Test 1: sc-null-ptr

 #### Description
-This test cases tests that the system will properly deal with a NULL stack pointer.
+This test case tests that the system will properly deal with a NULL stack pointer.

 #### Overview